Skip to main content

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

-• One of the central measures since 2022 has been the implementation of a new curriculum in primary and secondary education, with new classes focusing on digital skills development and ICT.
+• A curriculum reform for primary and secondary education was introduced in 2021, with new classes focusing on digital skills development and ICT.
 This comprehensive plan is backed by various measures, including RRF funding for purchasing digital equipment and teaching aids for schools, with a particular focus on supporting disadvantaged students to ensure an inclusive digital transition.
 Stakeholders and scientists also give courses to introduce AI in schools, focusing on preventing its misuse.
 The topic of healthy and secure use of technologies and internet is emphasised in the revised curriculum.
 Source: State of the Digital Decade 2024 Czechia.

-• Innovations in education in the context of digitalisation are implemented through the National Recovery Plan, which is implemented by the National Pedagogical Institute of the Czech Republic.
-It includes training in online communication and cooperation (development of digital competences and a new concept of the educational field of informatics).
+• Innovations in education in the context of digitalisation are implemented through the National Recovery Plan, which is implemented by the MEYS and the National Pedagogical Institute of the Czech Republic.
+It provides support and learning opportunities for schools and their teachers regarding the development of digital competences and the implementation of the new concept of informatics.

 • The National Recovery Plan includes activities to train teachers in this area.
 The National Pedagogical Institute of the Czech Republic has different projects, such as teacher training, webinars for educators, platforms for exchanging experiences between schools, and consultancy activities.
-The Institute also creates educational podcasts called kybcast.
+The Institute also creates educational podcasts called KYBcastA current project, AIDIG, provides training and other support for schools regarding cybersecurity, online prevention and digital well-being among other topics.

 • The Czech Digital Skills and Jobs Coalition ́s (Digikoalice) project has an online catalogue that provides children with a wide range of educational activities.
 Currently, more than 140 activities and courses created by different entities and organisations are easily accessible to children, their parents, and their teachers.